COMING TO TERMS

 SENIOR STANDING, GRADUATING SENIORS, GRADUATION CANDIDATES

-A “senior” standing only means that you have completed enough hours to be labeled “senior.”
+A “senior” standing means that you have completed enough hours (90, excluding any developmental hours) to be labeled “senior.”
 In this same way, you are labeled a “graduation candidate” rather than a graduating senior.
 Graduation candidates may or may not successfully complete the semester’s work in order to participate in that semester’s commencement activities.
 It is not unusual for graduation candidates to return to school for another semester to complete course work for various reasons.

 So be practical to avoid disappointment.
 You do not have a “graduation year” or “graduation class” until after your passing grades are in at the end of the semester in which you filed a form for possible graduation.